junxit/us-congress-bills-113/metadata.md

 - 2014-06-17 — Introduced in Senate
 - 2014-06-17 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S3722)
+- 2014-07-09 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+113-419.
+- 2014-07-10 — Sponsor introductory remarks on measure.
+(CR S4394-4395)
+- 2014-07-30 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
+Without written report.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
+Without written report.
+- 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 544.